-Finally, remember to check that the power company provides transparent billing so you can know for certain where your hard-earned dollars are actually going.
+Remember to check that the power company provides transparent billing so you can know for certain where your hard-earned dollars are actually going.

 2. How easy is it to set up?

 Although the idea of changing energy providers may sound like a chore, it’s actually a very simple process.
-Just about every major power company in Aotearoa is able to switch you over seamlessly to their network on your behalf, without interrupting the flow of electricity to your home.
+Just about every major power company in New Zealand is able to switch you over seamlessly to their network on your behalf, without interrupting the flow of electricity to your home.
 Simply put, you won’t even notice the switch is taking place!

 In addition, be sure to ask the prospective power company about your payment options.
 Direct debit, for example, offers a fantastic level convenience, while SmoothPay allows you to better plan and stick to a budget by ‘smoothing’ out your energy use across the year and taking a consistent amount of money out of your account each billing period.